 MOULDINGS OF THE GEORGIAN AND WREN PERIOD

-Wren lived during the reign (and downfall) of Charles I, the English Commonwealth under Oliver and Richard Cromwell, the Restoration of the monarchy and Charles II, The Great Plague of 1665, The Great Fire (and subsequent rebuilding) of London in 1666, James II, the Glorious Revolution and the joint reign of William (of Orange) and Mary, and Anne.
+Wren lived during the reign (and downfall) of Charles I, the English Commonwealth under Oliver and Richard Cromwell, the Restoration of the monarchy and Charles II, the Great Plague of 1665, the Great Fire (and subsequent rebuilding) of London in 1666, James II, the Glorious Revolution, and the joint reign of William (of Orange) and Mary, and Anne.

-The Georgian period that followed saw the expansion of the British Empire, the American and French Revolutions and the continued development of neoclassicism in English architecture and that of its colonies.
-English Palladianism grew from the seeds planted by Inigo Jones and Christopher Wren and blossomed with the support of Lord Burlington.
+The Georgian period that followed saw the expansion of the British Empire, the American and French Revolutions, and the continued development of neoclassicism in English architecture and that of its colonies.
+English Palladianism grew from the seeds planted by Inigo Jones and Christopher Wren, and it blossomed with the support of Lord Burlington.

 Lavish and elegant, the architecture of the Georgian era owes its extravagance to Wren.